tobiaskortus/covid19-search/web_application/frontend/README.md

 # Web Application - Frontend

-The interface of an search engine is an elementary component for an efficient search process and the visualization of the search results in order to grasp the determined data as fast as possible.
+The interface of a search engine is an elementary component for an efficient search process and the visualization of the search results in order to grasp the determined data as fast as possible.
 In the following sections an overview over the main functionality of the search engine frontend application, which was developed in order to provide the mentioned functionality in the context of the CORD-19 search engine, as well as the basic code structure behind this application should be described.

 ## Overview - React Application